-Is your team struggling to perform, but you’re not sure what’s going on?
+Is your team struggling to perform, and you’re not sure what’s going on?
 Are you having challenges with delivery, but you can’t put your finger on the problem?
-I’m going to provide some insights today for you.
+I’m going to provide some insights to help answer these questions.

 Hi, I’m Peter Nichol, Data Science CIO.

 One of the challenges we experience as executive leaders is that we focus on all the qualifiable delivery aspects.
 For example, we concentrate on the number of product launches, the number of projects delivered, or the number of sprints deployed.
-In doing this, we forget about the softer side of delivery, e.g., the values, beliefs, and behaviors that that team embraces to enable delivery and achieve successful outcomes.
+In doing this, we forget about the softer side of delivery; i.e., the values, beliefs, and behaviors the team embraces to enable delivery and achieve successful outcomes.

-I want to share a couple of different ideas today that will help you as a leader.
-These techniques allow you to dial into the softer side of delivery and assess what is required for your team to win.
-It gives you the trust if the team is performing or not.
+I want to share a couple of ideas that will help you as a leader.
+These techniques allow you to dial in to the softer side of delivery and assess what’s required for your team to win.
+This will give you the confidence to know whether the team is performing or not.
 These assessments and maturity tools are available to professional members with training provided by the BRM Institute.

 The first idea is a business value ability assessment.
-This assessment helps to measure maturity and if you’re connecting behaviors to outcomes.
-It determines where your team is from a maturity perspective.
+This assessment helps to measure maturity and determine whether you’re connecting behaviors to outcomes.
+It determines where your team is from a maturity perspective:

 - Sporadic: occasionally does stuff to identify value

 - Definable: usually performs steps to capture value

 - Attainable: always takes steps to understand the value

 - Optimized: focus on dialing in and quantifying the business value